TokisanGames/Terrain3D/doc/docs/misc.md

 This page collects various features that haven't been fully detailed or made their way into specific pages yet.

-## Keyboard & Mouse Operations
-Aka keyboard shortcuts, Hotkeys or commands (for searching)

-### Asset Dock
-* Left-click to select
-* Middle-click to clear, removal is only possible at the end of the list
-* Right-click to edit

-### Foliage instancing
-* Hold `CTRL` while painting to remove

-### Future, Sculpting
-* Hold CTRL to do the opposite operation
-* Hold SHIFT to use the smooth brush

 ## Terrain3DObjects

 This node allows you to snap objects to the terrain when sculpting or moving.